 It wouldn’t be until she awoke in the hospital that Lark would truly realize what was happening to her, but even then there was a great deal she would have to come to terms with.
 It was not merely a mortal life she would have to endure any longer.
 As much as she had hoped to become a part of the supernatural world, she had never dreamed it would happen the way that it had.
 The problem now was harnessing the power she had never known existed, while still navigating a world that bore more dangers for her than she could have ever truly anticipated.

-Lark was born a witch, though she remains momentarily unaware of it.
+Lark was born a witch, though for much of her life she was unaware of it.
 Thanks to the catalyst of nearly dying, her powers have begun to manifest themselves.
-Because she has no formal training at this time, she has absolutely no control of her power.
+Because she has only minimal training at this time, she can lose control of her power.
 In a sense it is “leaking” from within her and may begin to exhibit itself in random ways.
 More often than not they will come as a result to some emotional outburst.
-(Fear, anger, anxiety, etc.) The manifestations will be comparable to the emotional outburst.
-Examples might be doors slamming shut or lights flickering from an electric disturbance.
+(Fear, anger, anxiety, etc.) The manifestations will always be in some way attributed to the light as that is where her magic stems from.
 As she learns to harness and control her power the “untapped” pool will be removed entirely and focused into learned spells and abilities.

 Intelligent: Lark is like a sponge when it comes to learning.
 Because of that she tends to know a lot about a lot of things, however, this is primarily all information she has read and not experienced first hand.